 The software access field properties provide a means of specifying commonly used software modifiers on register fields.
 All the software properties which are defined as boolean values have a default value of false.
 Some of these properties perform operations that directly effect the value of a field (rclr, woset, and woclr), others allow the surrounding logic to effect software operations (swwe and swwel), and still others allow software operations effecting the surrounding logic (swmod and swacc).
-The onread property enables setting values equivalent to rclr and rset, while the onwrite property enables setting values equivalent to b->reset = 3'bl; // Override the default reset value of e from 101 to 001 d->next = a; // d gets the value of a.
-D lags a by 1 clock.
+The onread property enables setting values equivalent to rclr and rset, while the onwrite property enables setting values equivalent to woclr and woset.